Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 <h3>3.1.5</h3>
 1. Villagers regen HP when close to bed and in Guarding_Bed State.<br>
 2. Fixed health upgrade not working on villagers. <br>
+3. AI will not get as much as it use to in last update. <br>
 <h3> 3.1.4</h3>
 1. Bug fixes related to unassignable work post, bed, defense post <br>
 2. Chop wood bug fix<br>